Have questions? Speak to our expert Trek Advisors

 12,550 ft

+Of all meadow treks in our country, Ali Bedni is the grandest.
 Starting off with the mountain views.
 The sight of Mt.
 Trishul and Mt.
-Nanda Ghunti jutting right out of the snow-covered mounds of meadows is a sight to behold.
+Nanda Ghunti jutting right out of the meadows is a sight to behold.
 Jutting out doesn’t mean you see the tops of these mountains, you see the entire face — almost 6,000-7,000 feet of it — rising right in front of you!

 Towards the end of the trek, you descend down to Wan.
 The temple of Latu Devta, surrounded by massive Cyprus trees, is an iconic attraction in this region.
 It falls on the path of the Nanda Devi Raj Jat Yatra.

 The walk to both Ali and Bedni Bugyal is exhilarating!
-The first walk to Ali tempts you to take off your shoes and feel this carpet on your skin during the non-winter season.
+The first walk to Ali tempts you to take off your shoes and feel this carpet on your skin.
 The Bedni Bugyal is another stop in this meadow country overlooking the western valley.
 If you climb the Bedni Top, other high risers of the imposing Chaukhamba range open up before you.

 Trekkers share why they loved the Ali Bedni Bugyal trek